 This easy to transport Pro AERO mat is easy to assemble, lightweight product, provides a solid foundation for mining and construction.
 Our composite expeditionary matting solution forces to mark out safe landing areas in order for helicopters to undertake essential maintenance, or drop off supplies and more.

 Purposefully designed to suppress dust and foreign objects for pilot and crew safety, as well as asset protection.

 The Pro Aero mat, has been designed in such a way that the panels can pre-ordered in any lengths that can fit into a standard 40ft container, a 12m length being the longest.

 This version is available in HDPE or Aluminium that allows for better heat conduction.

-Made from high grade HDPE non-slip / skid finish for durability, grooves in the surface to allow for better traction in wet conditions, preventing the aircraft to aqua plane in wet conditions, with additional perforations in the surface to allow for a cooler runway surface, corrosion protection, glare-reduction.
+Our top composite airfield matting products are made from high grade HDPE non-slip / skid finish for durability, grooves in the surface to allow for better traction in wet conditions, preventing the aircraft to aqua plane in wet conditions, with additional perforations in the surface to allow for a cooler runway surface, corrosion protection, glare-reduction.
 Our CAA 2-year safety case study available on request.